Moody's announces completion of a periodic review for a group of Government-Related issuers

 GRIs without a BCA: In limited instances, it is not possible or meaningful to assign a BCA.
 The GRI is so inextricably linked to the government that a meaningful standalone BCA cannot be derived.
 In such cases, a top-down analytical approach is used that chiefly considers the ability and willingness of the government to provide timely support, instead of the usual bottom-up approach of starting with the BCA and then considering uplift towards the government's rating.

-The principal methodology used for the rated entities listed below was Government-Related Issuers Methodology (Japanese) published in February 2020.
-Please see the Rating Methodologies page on https://ratings.moodys.com/japan/ratings-news for a copy of this methodology.
+The principal methodology used for the rated entities listed below was Guarantees, Letters of Credit and Other Forms of Credit Substitution Methodology published in July 2022.
+Please see the Rating Methodologies page on https://ratings.moodys.com for a copy of this methodology.

 Key rating considerations on a forward-looking basis may include but are not limited to the following summarized below.